65536william/docspring-documentation/docs/api/templates/index.md

 ---
-title: Templates
+title: Create New Template
 ---

 # Create New Template

 Create a new template.
-You can use this API endpoint to upload a new PDF directly, create a new template from a previously uploaded PDF, or create a new HTML template.
+You can use this API endpoint to upload a new PDF directly, create a new template from a previously uploaded PDF, or even create a new HTML template.

 ## HTTP Request